 This includes a full-fledged sysroot for each available architecture.

-The SDK contains sources for a large number of FIDL libraries (under
+The IDK contains sources for a large number of FIDL libraries (under

 //fidl) as well as a few C/C++ libraries (under